Find out about all of our programs for young people including Legos, movies, storytimes and special suprises!

 Kids Play Games!

-It’s another Early Release Thursday and we’ve got games to play at the Library.
+We know there aren't any more Early Release Thursdays but we’ve still got games to play at the Library.
 Board games, rug games, hand games, and maybe even a few group games.
 Grab your backpack and head on over.
 We'll get the popcorn popper out!

 Recommended for grades K-5